Calculation of maintenance in 2026

 In our practice, on the other hand, we have encountered a situation where, although the parents in alternating care were both earning approximately CZK 70,000 net, they took turns to care for the child in a shared apartment (i.e. they always moved and not the child, who had a stable home).
 The arrangement was that the mother provided most of the household expenses, buying clothes for the child and school supplies.
 In such a case, she was also entitled to some child support even with a similar income and level of care for the child.

-The control amount remaining to the parent
+The control amount that remains with the parent

 tabulka výživného